ENGR 1023 Introduction to Engineering Business Management (WSTC AssocD)

 Legacy Code 700114

-Description This unit will cover aspects of modern engineering business management.
-This unit of study will provide students an opportunity to look at small, medium and large Engineering businesses and the role of Engineering Associates in those organisations.
+Description This subject will cover aspects of modern engineering business management.
+This subject of study will provide students an opportunity to look at small, medium and large Engineering businesses and the role of Engineering Associates in those organisations.

 School Eng, Design & Built Env

 Discipline Other Engineering And Related Technologies

 Student Contribution Band HECS Band 2 10cp

 Check your fees via the Fees page.

 Students must be enrolled at Western Sydney University, The College in 7022 Associate Degree in Engineering